MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ::: moniker range=">= azure-devops-2019"

 - [**Work items**](../work-items/view-add-work-items.md): Use to quickly find work items that are assigned to you.
-Pivot or filter work items based on other criteria, such as work items that you follow, that you're mentioned in, or that you viewed or updated.
+Pivot or filter work items based on other criteria.
+Other criteria includes work items that you follow, that you're mentioned in, or that you viewed or updated.
 - [**Boards**](../boards/kanban-quickstart.md): Boards present work items as cards and support quick status updates through drag-and-drop.
 The feature is similar to sticky notes on a physical whiteboard.
 Use to implement Kanban practices and visualize the flow of work for a team.
 - [**Backlogs**](../backlogs/create-your-backlog.md): Backlogs present work items as lists.
 A product backlog represents your project plan and a repository of all the information you need to track and share with your team.
 Portfolio backlogs allow you to group and organize your backlog into a hierarchy.
-Use to plan, prioritize, and organize work.
+Use to plan and organize work.
 - [**Sprints**](../sprints/assign-work-sprint.md): Sprint backlogs and taskboards provide a filtered view of work items a team assigned to a specific iteration path, or sprint.
 From your backlog, you can assign work to an iteration path by using drag-and-drop.
 You can then view that work in a separate *sprint backlog*.
 Use to implement Scrum practices.
 - [**Queries**](../queries/view-run-query.md): Queries are filtered lists of work items based on criteria that you define by using a query editor.
 You use queries to support the following tasks:
 	- Find groups of work items with something in common.
 	- List work items for the purposes of sharing with others or doing bulk updates.
-Triage a set of items to prioritize or assign.
+Triage a set of items to organize or assign.
 	- Create status and trend charts that you then can add to dashboards.

 ::: moniker-end